- Query rewriting strategies

 Synonyms are applied in the Text Tagger stage of the query pipeline.

-The Rules Editor allows you to view, edit, create, enable, and publish rules powered by Fusion.
+The Rules Editor allows you to view, edit, create, approve, enable, and publish rules powered by Fusion.
 Access the Rules Editor from the Fusion UI by navigating to Relevance > Rules:

 Read more about the Rules Editor.